ASKurz/blogdown/content/blog/2022-10-11-yes-you-can-compute-standardized-regression-coefficients-with-multiple-imputation/index.md

 </div>

 [^1]: Be warned that “full-luxury Bayesian …” isn’t a real term.
 It’s just a playful term Richard McElreath coined a while back.
 To hear him use it in action, check out his [nifty talk](https://youtu.be/KNPYUVmY3NM) on causal inference.
 One-step Bayesian imputation is a real thing, though.
-McElreath covered it in both editions of his text and I’ve even blogged about it [here](https://solomonkurz.netlify.app/blog/2021-07-27-one-step-bayesian-imputation-when-you-have-dropout-in-your-rct/).
+McElreath covered it in both editions of his text ([McElreath, 2015](#ref-mcelreathStatisticalRethinkingBayesian2015), [2020](#ref-mcelreathStatisticalRethinkingBayesian2020)) and I’ve even blogged about it [here](https://solomonkurz.netlify.app/blog/2021-07-27-one-step-bayesian-imputation-when-you-have-dropout-in-your-rct/).